 TGax Editor: Change the paragraph below of this subclause as follows (CID #15043):

 The Negotiation Type field indicates the type of negotiation that is subject to the teardown request and is set as defined in Table 9-262j1 (Interpretation of Negotiation Type subfield, Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields).
-An S1G STA sets the Negotiation Type field to 0.(#13040, #12529)
+An S1G STA sets the Negotiation Type field to 0.
+The Negotiation Type subfield is reserved if set to 2.(#15043) (#13040, #12529)